wingedfivegames/wingedfivegames.github.io/_games/canticle.md

 sellsheet:
 pnp:
 ages:       7+
+players:    '1-2 players'
 time:       '10 minutes'
 ---

+Canticle is a head-to-head strategy game that also includes a solo mode.
+Players score points by combining cards into matching patterns.

 Canticle is our entry into this year's <a href="http://www.gencant.com/contest-2018/">GenCant</a> contest sponsored by <a href="https://buttonshygames.com/">ButtonShy Games</a>.